-Factors such as the frame and even type of e-Bike come into play.
+Factors such as the frame and even the type of e-bike come into play.
 There are many options, and there’s no one right answer: depending on where your pain is located and what positions you’re most comfortable in, the answer differs.
-For example, some prefer a forward-leaning e-Bike while others prefer the recumbent structure.
+For example, some prefer a forward-leaning e-bike while others prefer the recumbent structure.

 A step-through frame